-Some job hunters believe consultants should never take a job at a former employer, no matter how good the terms they might have left on—the company clearly chose them for a layoff and not someone else.
+Some job hunters believe consultants should never take a job at a former employer, no matter how good the terms they left on—the company clearly chose them for a layoff and not someone else.
 Others note that layoffs are often financially driven and not reflective of an employee’s value and that it’s better to land in a familiar place than a strange one.

-First, though, both consultants and managers need to understand all the issues and ramifications that accompany the rehire situation and how to keep those options open.
+First, though, both consultants and managers need to understand all of the issues and ramifications that accompany the rehire situation and how to keep those options open.

 The employee perspective

 Once you've made the decision to leave an employer, would it ever make sense to go back to work for that company?
-Some people say it never works out and that your position will be temporary at best.
+Some people say that it never works out and that your position will be temporary at best.
 I don’t agree.
 I've known a number of people who were rehired and who are still gainfully employed there.

 Even if you take the worst-case scenario—let’s say you left a company because you didn't like the work, the manager, or your coworkers—would you really never go back if, two years later, you found yourself unemployed and your old company wanted to hire you?
 Depending on what your other options were, my guess is that you would at least consider it.

 The option to return is the direct result of cardinal rule number one when it comes to a successful career—never leave a company on bad terms.
 The company could very well call you in a few months or a year about a position.
-It’s still up to you whether to return.
+It’s still up to you whether you return.